 Janero (11) can not sit still, he’s alway dancing.
 He wants to prove himself and be the best in twirl, a sport that’s traditionally just for girls.

-Chenelva and Sheneeva are conjoined twins who live in Amsterdam and are joined at the back of their heads.
+In this youth documentary (14′) we meet with Chenelva and Sheneeva, the conjoined twins who live in Amsterdam and are joined at the back of their heads.
 Despite their disability they hold a surprisingly positive view on life.

 Syrian refugee Ahmad (12) just arrived in The Netherlands.
 While he is busy integrating in Dutch society and trying to make Dutch friends, it turns out he’s also on a personal, heart-warming mission.

 Alfredo Lorenzo (13) has a dream: he wants to be the best magician in the world.
 This isn’t a random wish as his whole family works in the entertainment industry.
 He was raised performing magic and comes from a long line of artists.
 For this reason his whole family is helping him to realise his dream.
 To achieve this, he has a tough road ahead with lots of practice, performances and magic performing competitions.
 Alfredo’s life seems like one big show, but what does it really take if you have decided your future profession at such a young age?
 How does Alfredo deal with the pressure, the intense training and life in the limelight’s?

 Scott is a happy and fearless young man of 15 when he is involved in a terrible accident.
 He may never walk again.
 Fortunately, he’s got Julia, his great love and and support .When she’s here, it feels like I’m part of the normal world again’.
 With Julia he can laugh and she takes Scott out for a walk, which is difficult for him now.
 But Julia has her own busy life, she can’t always be there.